 - See your doctor for any foot injury or ulcer.
 Do not try to treat them yourself.

-- Many patients with diabetes see a podiatrist (foot doctor) for foot and nail care.
+- See a podiatrist (foot doctor) for foot and nail care.

 - Symptoms: Low blood pressure, fast pulse, dizziness, passing out